Best Motion Sensor Security Cameras

 Smart Motion Detection Plus Like the former, but add facial recognition.
 With Smart Motion Detection Plus, you can set your camera to only record if a face is detected — meaning someone is walking toward the camera — rather than, say, a person walking their dog past your home.

 Now it shouldn’t come as a surprise that the smarter your motion detection gets, the more you’re going to have to pay — more on that in our guide to Lorex’s prices and products.
 That said, whatever your need or budget, Lorex likely has a camera that’ll work.
 And if prices still don’t suit you, check out the Lorex Clearance Outlet on their website.
-They offer big discounts on Certified Open Box and Last Chance clearance products, or you can head over to our guide to Lorex sales and deals.
-There you’re going to find the most up-to-date discounts Lorex is offering.
+They offer big discounts on Certified Open Box and Last Chance clearance products.

 Smart Platform Compatibility Alexa and Google Home